Australia Gross Domestic Product: Real

 1970 - 2019 | Yearly | USD mn | World Bank

 AU: GDP: 2010 Price: USD: Adjusted Net National Income data was reported at 886.411 USD bn in 2010.
-AU: GDP: 2010 Price: USD: Adjusted Net National Income data is updated yearly, averaging 886.411 USD bn from Jun 2010 to 2010, with 1 observations.
+AU: GDP: 2010 Price: USD: Adjusted Net National Income data is updated yearly, averaging 886.411 USD bn from Jun 2010 (Median) to 2010, with 1 observations.
 The data reached an all-time high of 886.411 USD bn in 2010 and a record low of 886.411 USD bn in 2010.
 AU: GDP: 2010 Price: USD: Adjusted Net National Income data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Australia – Table AU.World Bank.WDI: Gross Domestic Product: Real.
 Adjusted net national income is GNI minus consumption of fixed capital and natural resources depletion.; ; World Bank staff estimates based on sources and methods described in the World Bank's The Changing Wealth of Nations.; Gap-filled total;

 Last Frequency Range